General Medicare questions answered.

 QUESTION: What is covered in a nursing home or skilled nursing facility?

 ANSWER: Under Part A, orthotics and durable medical equipment are not covered.
 Under Part B, only orthotics can be covered.
 If you are about to be discharged from a nursing home or skilled nursing facility, medical equipment can be delivered two days prior to discharge to allow the staff and family to learn how to use the equipment.

 QUESTION: What is considered, Home?

-Home medical equipment must be appropriate for use in the home.
+ANSWER: Home medical equipment must be appropriate for use in the home.
 Your "home" is your house, assisted living facility, apartment, a relative's home, or a group home in which you live.
 However, certain facility's are NOT CONSIDERED YOUR HOME: a hospital, skilled nursing facility, or nursing facility.